ProHackTech/Prohack-Security-Lite/README.md

 #### Error Reporting & Message
 Default messagebox was lacking needed features, so a quick custom form was made for displaying message and errors.

-- [+] Generate small report for emailing: To minimize data collection scope, automatic reporting will be developed
+- [+] Generate small report for emailing: To minimize data collection scope, automatic reporting may not planned..
 - [+] Refresh application: Starts the updater to download the application again (to be used incase critical application error or files missing/deleted by mistake).

 ### To-Do